ChilliCream/graphql-platform/website/src/docs/hotchocolate/performance/persisted-queries.md

 title: "Persisted queries"
 ---

-Persisted queries allow us to pre-register all required queries / mutations of our clients.
+Persisted queries allow us to pre-register all required queries of our clients.
 This can be done by extracting the queries from our client applications at build time and putting them in the server's query storage.
 Extracting queries is supported by client libraries like [Relay](https://relay.dev/docs/guides/persisted-queries/) and in the case of [Strawberry Shake](/docs/strawberryshake) we do not have to do any additional work.

+> Note: While this is called persisted _queries_ it works for all other GraphQL operations as well.

 # How it works